Board of Directors

 Executive Director and founder of Executive Support Network, Ms. Eddie Mae Williams has always been a passionate community advocate.
 Ms. Williams greatly prioritizes advocacy for families and children, her mission strengthened by being active in her church and community throughout her life.
 Unflaggingly devoted to her own family, Ms. Williams has been widowed after 39 years of marriage, and has two adult children, one adult granddaughter, and three great-grandsons.

 In 2010 Ms. Williams retired from the nonprofit she founded in 2000 and decided to commit full-time to advocating and empowering families and children.
-Initially a member of Compton, Watts InterFaith Collaborative–in partnership with the Department of Children’s and Family Services in Compton in 2006– she became President of the Collaborative in 2007.
+Initially a member of Compton, Watts InterFaith Collaborative–in partnership with the Department of Children’s and Family Services in Compton and Los Angeles County in 2006– she became President of the Collaborative in 2007.
 Resigning in January 2012, Ms. Williams had begun hosting the Annual Dialogue Breakfast from 2012 to 2016.
-Packing her tenure with phenomenal productivity, Ms. Williams was able to bring together a diverse group of professionals– including nonprofit executives, clergy, Local businesses, Law Enforcement, Community activists, Healthcare professionals and Educators– in order to share and exchange information, resources and networking.
+Packing her tenure with phenomenal productivity, Ms. Williams was able to bring together a diverse group of professional-nonprofit executives, clergy, Local businesses, Law Enforcement, Community activists, Healthcare professionals and Educators– in order to share and exchange information, resources and networking.

 Ms. Williams took an active role in helping to re-establishing the Service Planning Area 6 in South Los Angeles and Compton.
 An active member of Service Planning Area 6 Executive Steering Committee and general membership meetings, she helped to ensure that Service Planning Area 6 activities were funded by L.A.
 County Supervisor of District 2 until 2008.